AlexTelon/residue_number_systems/README.md

     1: (1, 1),
     2: (0, 0),
     3: (1, 1)
-It is clear that the tuple representation is not enough to disambuigate which number it is representing.
+It is clear that the tuple representation is not enough to disambiguate which number it is representing.
 (1, 1) could represent both 1 and 3 for instance.

 So when choosing max_modulus a tip is to look at tables of non-square semiprimes for example as they are good candidates.